Published: February 15th 2011August 6th 2010

 And I have to say, when it finally came around, it all went off pretty well.

 It was Alright on the Night, the gig going with enough of a swing for us to get a second bite at the cherry a few months later, at the very same Christmas Party where the genie had escaped the bottle in the first place.
-By this time we were scrubbing up pretty well, proudly blaring out something approaching what my father would undoubtedly refer to as a filthy racket, aided considerably by
+By this time we were scrubbing up pretty well, proudly blaring out something approaching what my father would undoubtedly refer to as a

 First Attempts at Rock-Star Cool